pencil2d/pencil2d.github.io/doc/faq.md

 At the time of writing, Pencil2D can run on:

-- Windows 7 or later versions
+- Windows 7/8/10 (experimental support for Windows XP/Vista)
-- macOS 10.12[***](https://www.pencil2d.org/doc/faq.html#deploying-to-older-macOS-versions) (Sierra) or later versions
+- macOS 10.12 Sierra or later versions (experimental support for 10.7 Lion)
 - Linux Ubuntu 16.04, OpenSUSE 42.1 and RedHat 6.6 or later version
-- FreeBSD (via Ports)
+- FreeBSD

-### ***Deploying to older macOS versions

-Developers are currently looking into alternate methods to deploy Pencil2D on older versions of macOS.

-It's rather difficult to get Pencil2D working on some older OS like Windows XP or Mac OS 10.9, particularly since the devs don't have these old Operating Systems anymore.
-Pencil2D also depends on the technology used to build the software (QT Framework) to provide proper support to most operating systems.
+### Legacy system support

+Currently we are providing experimental support for legacy systems like Windows XP and macOS Mavericks.

-However if you own a older machine that can only have 10.11 and under macOS versions, and you'd like to help compile for those specific OS versions, [please contact the devs](/community/)! and follow our [macOS build guide](https://www.pencil2d.org/pencil-docs/docs/build__mac_8md_source.html) on the  developer documentation for more info.
+We urgently need users' feedback from these systems since the devs don't have these old Operating Systems anymore.
+If you own a older machine that can run macOS 10.7-10.11 or Windows XP, and you'd like to help test, [please contact the devs](/community/)!

 ## I hear about "Nightly Builds" so what is it?